-- 3. If an application for renewal is made either more than 18 months after the date of mandatory compliance with a new or revised edition of this code or after the effective date of an amendment to applicable provisions of the Land Use Code, the permit shall not be renewed unless: - 3.1 The code official determines that the permit complies, or is modified to comply with the code or codes in effect on the date of application renewal; or - 3.2 The work authorized by the permit is substantially underway and progressing at a rate approved by the code official.
-"Substantially underway" means that work such as excavation, inspections, and installation of framing, electrical, mechanical and finish work is being completed on a continuing basis; and - 4.
-Commencement or completion of the work authorized by the permit is delayed by litigation, appeals, strikes or other causes related to the work authorized by the permit, beyond the permit holder's control if application for renewal is made within the 30 day period immediately preceding the date of expiration of the permit. - 117.9 Reestablishment.
-A new permit is required to complete work if a permit has expired and was not renewed. - Exception: A permit that expired less than one year prior to the date of a request for reestablishment may be reestablished upon approval of the code official if it complies with Items 2 and 3 or Item 4 of Section 117.8. - 117.10 Revocation of mechanical permits. - 117.10.1.
-Notice of revocation.
+- 3.1 The code official determines that the permit complies, or is modified to comply with the Seattle Mechanical, Fuel Gas and Energy codes in effect on the date of application for renewal; or - 3.2 The work authorized by the permit is substantially underway and progressing at a rate approved by the building official.
+"Substantially underway" means that normally required inspections have been approved for work such as foundations, framing, mechanical, insulation and finish work is being completed on a continuing basis; or - 3.3 Commencement or completion of the work authorized by the permit is delayed by litigation, appeals, strikes or other extraordinary circumstances related to the work authorized by the permit, beyond the permit holder's control, subject to approval by the code official. - 117.9 Reestablishment of expired permits.
+A new permit is required to complete work if a permit has expired and was not renewed. - Exception: A permit that expired less than one year prior to the date of a request for reestablishment may be reestablished upon approval of the code official if it complies with Items 2 and 3 of Section 117.8.
+Once re-established the permit will not be considered to have expired.
+The new expiration date of a re-established permit shall be determined in accordance with Section 117.7. - 117.10 Revocation of mechanical permits.
 Whenever the code official determines there are grounds for revoking a permit, the code official may issue a notice of revocation.
 The notice of revocation shall identify the reason for the proposed revocation, including the violations, the conditions violated, and any alleged false or misleading information provided.